Wind Turbine Maintenance

 Key areas to inspect on a wind turbine include:

-Tower: Check for signs of corrosion, rust, or structural weaknesses.
-The tower must be in good condition to support the turbine and its flexibility it vital to its integrity.
+Check for signs of corrosion, rust, or structural weaknesses.
+The tower must be in good condition to support the turbine and its flexibility is vital to its integrity.

-Lightening Protection System: Often called the LPS - this system plays a pivotal role in lightening strikes and dispersing the energy from a strike effectively into the ground without damaging the three wind turbine blades.
+Often called the LPS - this system plays a pivotal role in lightning strikes and dispersing the energy from a strike effectively into the ground without damaging the three wind turbine blades.

 Drones: Drones are used for rapid high resolution imagery to all exterior parts of wind turbine.